d-bl/inkscape-bobbinlace/Ground-from-Template.md

 Intro
 =====

-Two extensions create patterns from templates that came with the [installation] package.
+Two extensions create patterns from templates that come with the [installation] package.
-One generates straight patches from these templates, the other wraps the patterns around a circle.
+One extension generates straight patches from these templates, the other wraps the patterns around a circle.

 More patterns, but fixed sized straight patches, are available for download from the GroundForge [gallery].
 Of course you can enlarge these patterns by copy-paste and snap the copies into position.